To witness. To inspire. To connect.

 2024 — Baby Octopus, Anilao, Philippines

-Photographed with a 105mm macro lens, it's the smallest subject I've ever captured.
+After four years, I finally returned to Anilao, and this trip turned out to be my most productive blackwater dives yet.
+Among countless species, this tiny baby octopus, no larger than a fingernail, is the smallest subject I've ever captured.
 The moment I saw it in focus through my viewfinder, I knew: my blackwater trim and buoyancy control had finally come together.
-Worth every jellyfish sting! -
+Worth every jellyfish sting!

 2025 — Coharie River, North Carolina